mazen-daghari/systemc-opencv-project/README.md

 Press any key to close the windows.

-Conclusion
 You've successfully created a SystemC project that integrates with OpenCV to read, process, and display images.
 This tutorial covered setting up the environment, writing the code, creating a Makefile, and running the project.

-feel free to mail me on :dagmazen@gmail.com
+feel free to mail me on :

+dagmazen@gmail.com
+-